colas-sebastien/M5atom-motion-Wall-E/README.md

 ## 3D Model
 ### FreeCAD
 ![FreeCAD](img/freecad.png)
-You can fonud the FreeCAD model into the *FreeCAD* directory.
+You can found the FreeCAD model into the *FreeCAD* directory.

 ### STL
 ![MeshLab](img/MeshLab.png)

-You can fonud the FreeCAD model into the *stl* directory.
+You can found the FreeCAD model into the *stl* directory.

 ## Connect everything together
 ![Connect everything together](driagram/components.drawio.png)